flashwing-04/showtime-website/content/ws23/master/m3-lep/challenges.md

 In the initial stages of development, one key challenge our team faced was **designing a user interface** (UI) that effectively accommodates the input of constraints and preferences from teachers.
 None of us is a professional UX-UI designer, therefore, creating an appealing and simple UI for admin or teachers to specify their requirements posed a significant hurdle, as it required striking a balance between complexity and user-friendliness.
-We undertook several brainstorming sessions ensuring that the UI could be used efficiently without overwhelming the user.
+We undertook several brainstorming sessions, ensuring that the UI could be used efficiently without overwhelming the user.
 {{</section>}}